ubermag/mumax3c/README.md

 ## About

-`oommfc` is a Python package that provides:
+`mumaxc` is a Python package that provides:

-- An interface to the Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/)
+- An interface to mumax^3 (https://mumax3.github.io)

-- Integration of OOMMF simulations into the [Jupyter](http://jupyter.org) notebook
+- Integration of mumax simulations into the [Jupyter](http://jupyter.org) notebook

 It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.

 ## Installation

-We recommend installing `oommfc` by using either of the `pip` or `conda` package managers.
+We recommend installing `mumaxc` by using either of the `pip` or `conda` package managers.

 #### Python requirements